 The History of the Sportsmen’s Club on Bainbridge Island

 Formed in 1929, the club was originally known as the Bainbridge Island Rod and Gun Club.
-The founding members of the Sportsmens Club include many individuals significant to Bainbridge Islands past, including Dr. Frank Shepard, Captain Kunkler, Major Hopkins, Buck Bucklin, Henry Rodal and Arnold Raber.
-We encourage you to view the Historical News Gallery to view items of historical interest.
+The founding members of the Sportsmen’s Club include many individuals significant to Bainbridge Island’s past, including Dr. Frank Shepard, Captain Kunkler, Major Hopkins, Buck Bucklin, Henry Rodal and Arnold Raber.
+The club held numerous events and became a center for island life.

-The club incorporated as the Bainbridge Island Sportsmens club and moved to its current location in 1939.
+The club incorporated as the Bainbridge Island Sportsmen’s club in 1938 and moved to its current location in 1939.
 The clubhouse, pistol and trap ranges were constructed at about the same time.
-The developed area of the club is approximately 2.5 acres in size; the balance of the nearly 16 acre property is heavily forested and also contains a pond and wetland areas.
+The developed area of the club is approximately 2.5 acres in size; the balance of the nearly 16-acre property is heavily forested and also contains a pond and wetland areas.

-The clubhouse is built in the rustic style of architecture, and the intensive use of hand labor and clear rejection of regularity and symmetry that characterizes this style is apparent in the buildings construction.
-Rustic architecture developed in the period from 1917-1927, and was a style of architecture heavily used in our countrys wilderness parks during the 1930s.
-This movement in American architecture was a natural outgrowth of a new romanticism about nature, and about our country’s western frontiers.
-The conservation ethic slowly took hold, and part of this ethic is what makes this architectural style unique: the building is accessory to nature.
+The clubhouse is built in the rustic style of architecture.
+The intensive use of hand labor and clear rejection of regularity and symmetry that characterizes this style is apparent in the building’s construction.
+Rustic architecture developed in the period from 1917-1927, and was a style of architecture heavily used in our country’s wilderness parks during the 1930s.
+This movement in American architecture was a natural outgrowth of a new romanticism about nature, and our country’s western frontier.
+The conservation ethic slowly became part of this architectural movement.
+This ethic is what makes the style unique: the building is accessory to nature.
 Early pioneer and regional building techniques were revived to construct these buildings because it was thought that a structure employing native materials blended best with the environment.